tomjrwilliams/xjd/README.md

 ## Overview

-xjd (jax dag(s)) is a work-in-progress library for machine learning research built on [JAX](https://jax.readthedocs.io/en/latest/index.html).
+xjd is a work-in-progress library for machine learning research built on [JAX](https://jax.readthedocs.io/en/latest/index.html).

+x = prefix I use for my open source stuff (to make name conflicts with existing variables less likely) j = jax d = directed (acylic graphs), the structure of an ajd model.

 ### Pipelines